List of waterfalls by height

 The following are lists of waterfalls in the world by height, classified into two categories — natural and artificial.
 Natural waterfalls are further subdivided between overall height and tallest single drop.
 Each column (Waterfall, Height, Locality, Country) is sortable by using the up/down link in the column headings at the top of each column.

 World's tallest natural waterfalls

 By overall height

-This list consists of waterfalls which are known to have an overall height of at least 600 m.
+This list consists of notable waterfalls which are known to have an overall height of at least 600 m.
 Underwater falls, such as the 3505 m Denmark Strait cataract, are not included.

 By tallest single drop

 This list consists of the waterfalls which are known to have a singular individual step with a vertical drop of at least 450 m.

 World's tallest artificial waterfalls

+These are some of the more notable artificial waterfalls.